 Dressed in sharp, dashing spring clothing, four former soldiers celebrated the completion of the CU Boulder Veterans Alumni Club’s mentorship program that helps CU student veterans toward their career of choice while also helping them stand out among their competition.
 The celebration marked a unique kind of graduation for the students — the April 22 event was the first graduation of the club’s Veterans Mentorship and Transition Program.

-Often, those who have a military background find that while college is still challenging, the discipline and commitment they learned in the military along with a supportive veteran community is helpful.
+Often, those who have a military background find that while college is still challenging, the discipline and commitment they learned in the military along with a supportive veteran community is helpful, especially when they enroll in online colleges for military.

 “For day-to-day life, the entire engineering program was a challenge just because I jumped right into it,” said Navy veteran and program graduate Josiah Achenbach.
 “But thankfully, the military did prepare me for that kind of stuff because you create a never-give-up, never-quit attitude even though you’re not getting the grades that you want.”